towfeeqkhan/tindog-website/README.md

 # tindog-website
-This is a basic start up website created using Bootstrap 4
+This is a basic startup website created using Bootstrap 4